Endometrial biopsy: Procedure

 Both the application of the tenaculum as well as the removal of tissue by the biopsy may cause pain.
 Patients, in general, may want to take some pain medication (such as ibuprofen) before the procedure and inquire about local anesthesia.

 Instruments

-A number of biopsy instruments are in use.
-The Novak curette is a thin metallic tube with a side opening at the tip; suction with attached syringe can be applied to help to remove tissue.
+Several biopsy instruments are in use.
+The Novak curette is a thin metallic tube with a side opening at the tip; suction with an attached syringe can be applied to help remove tissue.

 The Pipelle is a more flexible plastic tube with a side opening at the tip.
 A smaller tube (internal piston) inside the Pipelle is withdrawn to create suction.
 Meanwhile, the pipelle is rotated and moved outwards from the fundus to the internal os to collect small pieces of endometrial tissue.

 Recently, the TruTest has been introduced as an alternative method of endometrial biopsy.
 Rather than using a suction tube, this method uses the Tao Brush to gently brush the lining of the uterus.
-Generally, this method has been found to be less painful than the traditional suction method.
+Generally, this method is less painful than the traditional suction method.